Most frequently asked questions and corresponding answers regarding Jazz Weekend:

 Always encourage your students to attend the clinic sessions of other school groups and soloists.
 Everyone is free to attend any session that they choose during the daytime events.
-Attend performances by the LAWRENCE UNIVERSITY JAZZ ENSEMBLE & JAZZ BAND at 1:30 (Chapel) and the LAWRENCE JAZZ FACULTY at 2:30 (Chapel).
-There are also STUDENTJAZZ SMALL GROUPS from 11am to noon and 2:30-4:30 (Stansbury Theatre) and new instrumental and vocal clinics given by Lawrence faculty (schedule TBA)
+Attend performances by the LAWRENCE UNIVERSITY JAZZ BAND at 1:30 (Chapel) and the LAWRENCE JAZZ FACULTY at 2:30 (Chapel).
+There are also STUDENTJAZZ SMALL GROUPS from 10:30 am to noon and 3:30-4:30 (Stansbury Theatre) and new instrumental and vocal clinics given by Lawrence faculty (schedule TBA)

 HOW CAN I FURTHER INCORPORATE JAZZ WEEKEND ACTIVITIES INTO MY ENSEMBLE PREPARATIONS?